-Pomodoro Technique is my favorite tool to improve productivity being easy and simple that any person can improve their time management may be for study or work.
+Pomodoro Technique is my favorite tool to improve productivity being easy and simple so that any person can improve their time management whether it is to study or work.

 The Pomodoro Technique is a time management technique developed by Francesco Cirillo in the late 1980s.
 The name was giving due a Pomodoro (tomato) kitchen timer.

 Sometimes I think with myself that making a break is a lost of time, I can just finish what i am doing and later get a rest, although it may take to long or even the whole day to have a task done.

 Before I get started with Pomodoro, I was tired, drained, stressed and before the end of the day I was already knocked out!
 This technique provided me not just a good time management but also a better mood and disposition.